What to Expect in 2023: Trends and Predictions for Compliance Download your report now!

 In addition, your personal data may be transferred to the following service providers located in a country outside the EU/EEA:

-• We also transfer personal data to the United Kingdom to our subsidiary DATACO INTERNATIONAL UK LIMITED, Suite 1, 7th Floor, 50 Broadway, London, United Kingdom, SW1H OBL.
-There, an adequate level of data protection is provided in accordance with a decision of the European Commission.
+• Our subsidiary DATACO INTERNATIONAL UK LIMITED, London, United Kingdom.
+An adequate level of data protection is provided there in accordance with a decision of the European Commission.

-In order to make the third country transfer as data protection-friendly as possible, there is a data processing agreement with all providers in unsafe third countries with standard contractual clauses in accordance with Art.
+In order to make the third country transfer as data protection-friendly as possible, standard contractual clauses have been concluded with providers in unsafe third countries in accordance with Art.
 46 (2) (c) GDPR.
-A copy of the standard contractual clauses can be requested by sending us an informal e-mail.
-Adjustments to the judgment of the ECJ of 16.07.2020 (Schrems II, Az.
-C-311/18) including additional safety precautions are currently being sought by us.
+A copy of the standard contractual clauses can be requested by sending an informal e-mail to dpo@dataguard.de.

 3.Duration of storage of personal data